Probably Random

 How far is the median from the mean?

-Here is a very simple question coming from statistics: given a finite sequence $x_1 \leq \ldots \leq x_n$ of numbers, what is the furthest the median can be from the (arithmetic) mean?
-Recall that the median is by definition the value $x_i$ occurring at index $i = \frac{n+1}{2}$ if $n$ is odd, and if $n$ is even it is the average of the values $x_i$ and $x_{i+1}$ where $i = \frac{n}{2}$.
-(In fact, any value between $x_i$ and $x_{i+1}$ would do for the present purposes.)
+Here is a very simple question coming from statistics: given a finite sequence x1xn of numbers, what is the furthest the median can be from the (arithmetic) mean?
+Recall that the median is by definition the value xi occurring at index i=n+12 if n is odd, and if n is even it is the average of the values xi and xi+1 where i=n2.
+(In fact, any value between xi and xi+1 would do for the present purposes.)

 This question has a very simple answer: the median is always within one standard deviation of the mean.
 This is a very elementary statement, but I don’t think it is easy to prove - one way or the other some mechanism for estimating expectations of random variables is required.

-The minimum value of the absolute deviation function $f(t) = \E(\abs{X - t})$ occurs at the median of $X$.
+The minimum value of the absolute deviation function f(t)=E(|Xt|) occurs at the median of X.

-Assume the $x_i$’s are arranged in increasing order, so that $x_1 \leq \ldots \leq x_n$.
-For any $t < x_1$ we have $\abs{x_i - t} > \abs{x_i - x_1}$ for all $i$, so $f$ cannot be minimized at a value of $t$ smaller than $x_1$.
-Similarly, $f$ cannot be minimized at a value of $t$ larger than $x_n$.
-Thus we can restrict $f$ to the interval $[x_1, x_n]$; $f$ is clearly continuous, so we know that $f$ attains its minimum value somewhere by compactness.
+Assume the xi’s are arranged in increasing order, so that x1xn.
+For any t<x1 we have |xit|>|xix1| for all i, so f cannot be minimized at a value of t smaller than x1.
+Similarly, f cannot be minimized at a value of t larger than xn.
+Thus we can restrict f to the interval [x1,xn]; f is clearly continuous, so we know that f attains its minimum value somewhere by compactness.

-For any $t \in [x_1, x_n]$ we have:
+For any t[x1,xn] we have:

-Thus at such $t$ we have:
+Thus at such t we have:

-It follows that $f$ attains its minimum value at the same point as the absolute deviation function for the points $x_2, \ldots, x_{n-1}$.
-Applying this argument inductively, we reduce either to the one point set $\br{x_{(n+1)/2}}$ if $n$ is odd or the two point set $\br{x_{n/2}, x_{n/2+1}}$ if $n$ is even.
+It follows that f attains its minimum value at the same point as the absolute deviation function for the points x2,,xn1.
+Applying this argument inductively, we reduce either to the one point set \brx(n+1)/2 if n is odd or the two point set \brxn/2,xn/2+1 if n is even.

-In the first case, the absolute deviation function is $t \mapsto \abs{x_{(n+1)/2} - t}$ which is minimized precisely at $t = x_{(n+1)/2}$.
-In the second case, the absolute deviation function is $t \mapsto \abs{x_{n/2} - t} + \abs{x_{n/2+1} - t}$, and as above this is minimized when $t \in [x_{n/2}, x_{n/2+1}]$ where it takes the constant value $x_{n/2+1} - x_{n/2}$.
+In the first case, the absolute deviation function is t|x(n+1)/2t| which is minimized precisely at t=x(n+1)/2.
+In the second case, the absolute deviation function is t|xn/2t|+|xn/2+1t|, and as above this is minimized when t[xn/2,xn/2+1] where it takes the constant value xn/2+1xn/2.
 In either case, the minimum value occurs at the median.

 We’re now ready to prove the main result.

-Let $\mu$ denote the arithmetic mean of the numbers $x_1, \ldots, x_n$, let $m$ denote their median, and let $\sigma = \sqrt{E((X - \mu)^2)}$ denote their standard deviation.
+Let μ denote the arithmetic mean of the numbers x1,,xn, let m denote their median, and let σ=E((Xμ)2) denote their standard deviation.
 Then:

-with equality if and only if the $x_i$’s are all equal.
+with equality if and only if the xi’s are all equal.

-Let $X$ denote the random variable whose values are $x_1, \ldots, x_n$ as above.
-Clearly $\mu - m = \E(X) - m = \E(X - m)$.
-The function $x \mapsto \abs{X}$ is convex ($\ell(x) = x$ is a supporting line at all $x_0 \geq 0$, and $\ell(x) = -x$ is a supporting line at all $x_0 \leq 0$), so by Jensen’s inequality we have:
+Let X denote the random variable whose values are x1,,xn as above.
+Clearly μm=E(X)m=E(Xm).
+The function x|X| is convex ((x)=x is a supporting line at all x00, and (x)=x is a supporting line at all x00), so by Jensen’s inequality we have:

-According to the previous proposition $\E(\abs{X - m})$ is the minimum value of the function $t \mapsto \E(\abs{X - t})$, so plugging in $t = \mu$ we get:
+According to the previous proposition E(|Xm|) is the minimum value of the function tE(|Xt|), so plugging in t=μ we get:

 Taking square roots and putting it all together, we get:

-Note that the equality case for the second application of Jensen’s inequality requires that $\abs{X - \mu}$ is constant since $x^2$ is not linear on any interval, and this random variable can only be constant if $X$ is constant.
+Note that the equality case for the second application of Jensen’s inequality requires that |Xμ| is constant since x2 is not linear on any interval, and this random variable can only be constant if X is constant.

 Both applications of Jensen’s inequality in this argument were a little cheap; the first one is really just the triangle inequality, and the second one is the Cauchy-Schwarz inequality.
-But expressing the argument in this way buys a lot of generality for free; for instance if $x_1, \ldots, x_n$ are points in $\R^d$ instead of $\R$ then one can define the spatial median to be any point which minimizes the absolute deviation function $t \mapsto \E(\abs{X - t})$, and the argument above gives an inequality between the mean, spatial median, and standard deviation almost verbatim.
+But expressing the argument in this way buys a lot of generality for free; for instance if x1,,xn are points in Rd instead of R then one can define the spatial median to be any point which minimizes the absolute deviation function tE(|Xt|), and the argument above gives an inequality between the mean, spatial median, and standard deviation almost verbatim.
 The argument also has generalizations to weighted and continuous probability distributions, all of which come for free without having to fuss about what the standard inequalities should look like.